buttersalted/buttersalted/README.md

 or like, `id = carbs`, `value = Carbohydrate, by difference`.
 These alternative terms can be used in an `query`, or in `food` search.
 Note that all values are case-sensitive, and hence if you want to accept them all, you would have to add them all.
-If you find anything here confusing, consider messaging to <a href="mailto:wolfram77@gmail.com">wolfram77@gmail.com</a>.

 ## Type